Bone broth is nothing new, simple, and yet packed with health benefits. Maybe that’s why it’s so trendy.

 Moreover, studies suggest that drinking bone broth may also reduce cellulite.
 According to one study, eating collagen can lead to a visible reduction in skin rippling from cellulite.

-Unlike the external application of creams, collagen in the form of bone broth can increase skin elasticity, firmness, and smoothness (Schunck et al. 201513).
+Unlike the external application of creams, collagen in bone broth can increase skin elasticity, firmness, and smoothness (Schunck et al. 201513).

 There’s a reason for craving warm soup when you’re not feeling well.
 The body craves nutrients to help it heal.